Frequently Asked Questions:

 11. What languages are offered at Utica College?

-Utica College currently offers first year programs in Arabic, Chinese, French, German, Italian, Latin and Spanish.
+Utica College currently offers first year programs in French, Italian, Spanish, and Latin every other year.

 12. Does Sign Language satisfy the foreign language general education requirement at Utica College?